 the equivalent of two years of specialized training in a pediatric center, and a devotion of fifty percent (50%) or

-of the candidate's current operative practice, exclusive of minor surgical procedures, to the care of
+more of the candidate's current operative practice, exclusive of minor surgical procedures, to the care of

-minimum of five years after training
+children, over a minimum of five years after training

-Section Affiliate Membership is open to
+Section Post Residency Training Membership is open to:

 International Pediatric Surgeons not eligible for Specialty Fellowship in the AAP who reside outside the

-the United States, Canada, and Puerto Rico.
+borders of the United States, Canada, and Puerto Rico.

 Trainees in Pediatric Surgery who are (1) currently enrolled in an ACGME residency review committee in

-approved residence in pediatric surgery or (2) have finished an ACGME residency training program in
+surgery approved residence in pediatric surgery or (2) have finished an ACGME residency training program in

-surgery within the last five years that is approved by ACGME residency review committee in surgery,
+pediatric surgery within the last five years that is approved by ACGME residency review committee in surgery,

-not yet attained a certificate of special qualification in pediatric surgery and (3) devote 50% or
+but who have not yet attained a certificate of special qualification in

+pediatric surgery and (3) devote 50% or

-operative practice exclusive of minor surgical procedures to the care of pediatric patients.
+more of current operative practice exclusive of minor surgical procedures to the care of pediatric patients.